Best Local Restaurant

 Strength of recommendation:How enthusiastically and widely would you recommend the establishment?
 Very Good

-When the sun is shining, this simple but artfully decorated barn on a working regenerative farm feels a bit like heaven.
+*Higher Farm is closed for the winter season and will reopen for service on 30th April* When the sun is shining, this simple but artfully decorated barn on a working regenerative farm feels a bit like heaven.
 The small dining room is flooded with light from a large picture window, while stone walls and a rough concrete floor are given character by earthenware jugs of dried flowers, blackboards listing the month’s harvest, and shelving made out of wine crates.
 It feels a bit like a pop-up, and the staff greet you like an old friend.
-Head chef George Barson’s weekly changing menus showcase the farm’s produce alongside the best of what’s grown or foraged in this particularly bountiful corner of Somerset.
-Meat and fish in the form of, say, a glistening hunk of ham with smooth buttery mash and a vibrant parsley sauce or trout fillets on a neat plinth of potato salad, share equal billing with vegetable dishes – maybe leeks smothered in a rich rarebit topping and dressed with shards of pickled onion and rye croûtons.
-You would be a fool to le...
+A regularly changing menus showcase the farm’s produce alongside the best of what’s grown or foraged in this particularly bountiful corner of Somerset.
+Meat and fish in the form of, say, a glistening hunk of ham with smooth buttery mash and a vibrant parsley sauce or trout fillets on a neat plinth of potato salad, share equal billing with vegetable dishes – maybe leeks smothered in a rich rarebit topping and dressed with shards of p...

 When the sun is shining, this simple but artfully decorated barn on a working regenerative farm feels a bit like heaven.
 The small dining room is flooded with light from a large picture window, while stone walls and a rough concrete floor are given character by earthenware jugs of dried flowers, blackboards listing the month’s harvest, and shelving made out of wine crates.
 It feels a bit like a pop-up, and the staff greet you like an old friend.